 International Women’s Day

 On International Women’s Day, we recognize our many gender barrier defying Killam laureates who have and continue to conduct ground breaking research in what used to be called “non traditional” fields.
 (Happily, this term is falling further and further from use).
 Today we also celebrate one of the masterminds behind our organization - our founder Dorothy Johnston Killam.
-It was her Will in 1965 that set in motion the Killam Trusts – a scholarship organization that is celebrating its 50th year in 2017.
+It was her Will in 1965 that set in motion the Killam Trusts – a scholarship organization that celebrated its 50th year in 2017.

 In honour of her late husband, Izaak Walton Killam, Dorothy J Killam elected to fund scholarships at institutions located where her husband had held business interests in his lifetime.
 Dalhousie University, (Mr. Killam was originally from NS), the Montreal Neurological Institute at McGill, the University of Alberta, University of Calgary, the University of British Columbia and finally the Canada Council for the Arts.